BharathVaradaraj/DSI-Parking-Payment/README.md

 At the RFID receiver python script reads the id and updates the amount in the firebase database

 Web-app is used for registering your ID card with your account and also for recharging your account.

+Web-app files are placed in the projectfilesBackup folder.